The Human Truth Foundation

 Health:

 Bolivia has some poor policies and cultural issues which cause some public health problems.
-Bolivia does better than average in its smoking rate36, its alcohol consumption rate37 and in its immunizations take-up38.
-But, things could still be better.
-Bolivia does worse than average for its food aid and health contributions and WHO compliance39, its fertility rate14 (amongst the worst in The Americas), its adolescent birth rate28 and in its average life expectancy11 (one of the worst in The Americas).
-The number of overweight adults has increased by 14% during the past 40 years.
+Bolivia does better than average in its smoking rate34, its alcohol consumption rate35 and in its immunizations take-up36.
+But, things still need to improve in Bolivia.
+Bolivia does worse than average in its food aid and health contributions and WHO compliance37, its fertility rate13 (one of the highest in The Americas), its adolescent birth rate26 and in its average life expectancy11 (one of the worst in The Americas).
+The number of overweight adults has increased by 14% over the past 40 years.
+Life expectancy in Bolivia improved by +11.4yrs in the 30 years from 1990, much better than the global average of +7.9yrs.

 Years11